arcticoder/artificial-gravity-field-generator/README.md

 # Artificial Gravity Field Generator — Research/Testbed

 ## Related Repositories (research references)
+All repository references and numerical figures in this README summarize model-derived results, demonstration runs, or planned integration work.
+The codebase is intended as a research/testbed resource; it is not a production control system and does not by itself constitute validated operational hardware.

+## Scope, Validation & Limitations
+## Summary — Research-Stage Results and Caveats

+This repository provides example implementations, analysis scripts, and integration tests intended to support reproducible research into LQG-informed artificial gravity models.
+Reported numbers (efficiency improvements, energy factors, timings) are outputs from specific simulation configurations and may not generalize outside the stated assumptions.
+### 🚀 Phase 1 Implementation Achievements

+#### Core LQG Technology Integration ✅
+# Artificial Gravity Field Generator — Research/Testbed

+## Related Repositories (research references)

 - [energy](https://github.com/arcticoder/energy): Central meta-repo for energy, quantum, and artificial gravity research; referenced here for reproducibility artifacts and cross-repo examples.
 - [enhanced-simulation-hardware-abstraction-framework](https://github.com/arcticoder/enhanced-simulation-hardware-abstraction-framework): Simulation and hardware-abstraction code used for digital-twin experiments in this workspace.